opengeospatial/ogcapi-coverages/ogcapi-ogc-org-coverages-overview.md

 If provided, returns only the range type of the coverage, i.e. the data values semantics (their components and data type).
 A CIS JSON encoding of this resource is required, but may be embedded within the Coverage description resource as the value of the `RangeType` property.
-In that case, a link will still exist pointing to `#RangeType` A reason to make it a separate resource is if the range type is very complex and consists of a sizable amount of data.
+In that case, a link will still exist pointing to `#/RangeType` A reason to make it a separate resource is if the range type is very complex and consists of a sizable amount of data.

 <a name="rangeTypeExample"></a>